LogoAMRGearbox

 10 CFR 431.12 Definitions (Subpart B — Electric Motors)

-eCFR / U.S. Department of Energy · Defines U.S. regulatory motor classes; general-purpose subtype I is explicitly single-speed induction motor on polyphase AC.
+eCFR / U.S. Department of Energy · Defines U.S. covered motor classes; subtype definitions stay induction-motor based and include version-status metadata for compliance records.

 29 CFR 1910.95 Occupational noise exposure